 Instead of relying on self-promotional content, show the humans building the brand.
 Avoid the trap of the faceless corporate facade.
 This will go a long way in creating a target audience that’ll engage and react to your posts because they align with your values and practices.

 Self-promotion is fine, but make sure it is in small doses.
-If you do post self-promotional posts, make sure your call-to-action is target at those that need your help — avoid “salesy” pitches.
+If you do post self-promotional posts, make sure your call-to-action is targeted at those that need your help — avoid “salesy” pitches.

-While LinkedIn posts can be 1,300 characters long, you have to stop people at the caption.
-If people are flicking through their feed, they need something that encourages them to pause, before they even consider engaging.
+While LinkedIn posts can be 3,000 characters long, you must stop people at the caption.
+If people are flicking through their feeds, they need something encouraging them to pause before they consider engaging.

 To capture someone quickly, give your information clearly and concisely.

 For example, try screenshotting a short tweet.
-The contrast of black on white, coupled with the familiar Twitter style, cues the audience to stop for a post that’s either informative or funny.
+The contrast of black on white, coupled with the familiar Twitter style, cues the audience to stop for an informative or funny post.

 Always remember to research.
 Don’t just rely on your own mind to generate content from scratch.
 See what works for others, what your audience likes, and what’s viable for you to create right now.